Key Points

 The Zambian MOH has used this funding to strengthen RI messaging, conduct refresher trainings, and implement additional CBV activities.
 An informant at the provincial level noticed a positive effect on RI as a result of this funding mechanism.

-Recognizing the importance of RI, both the Global Polio Eradication Initiative and Measles & Rubella Partnership now include strengthening RI as a core element of their strategies.28,33
+Recognizing the importance of RI, both the Global Polio Eradication Initiative and Measles & Rubella Partnership now include strengthening RI as a core element of their strategies.

 Established an integrated surveillance system, building on infrastructure for polio detection

 For example, WHO funds surveillance officers who are WHO employees working closely with the MOH in Zambia.
 Funding for these four surveillance officer positions is designated for polio efforts, but the officers provide technical expertise for much more, including RI.
-This approach is not unique to Zambia—WHO and UNICEF personnel are estimated to spend anywhere from 15% to 32% of their time on RI activities.32 With both funding and the incidence of polio dwindling, however, these positions will not be renewed when the current officers retire.
+This approach is not unique to Zambia—WHO and UNICEF personnel are estimated to spend anywhere from 15% to 32% of their time on RI activities.

 Used outbreak response to bolster routine immunization, community demand, and funding

 The Zambian health system has also used funding targeted for disease outbreak response to bolster RI.
 We heard overwhelmingly from our interviewees that outbreak prevention is best and treatment for disease is more expensive.
-Outbreak prevention was listed as a national health priority in Zambia’s National Health Strategic Plan for 2017–2021.7 Whenever an outbreak is detected, the MOH promptly works to stop the spread.
+Outbreak prevention was listed as a national health priority in Zambia’s National Health Strategic Plan for 2017–2021.

 Health officials recognize that outbreaks present an opportunity to promote immunization and catch-up vaccinations.
 The MOH invests heavily in outbreak-affected communities, and a key part of its outbreak response strategy is to promote immunization.
 When MOH staff announce an outbreak in a village, they also take the opportunity to discuss and promote RI.